The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 The people who watched it told me that they were disappointed that nobody made a good speech.

-In fact, the surprise was uh Mitt Romney.
+In fact, the surprise was Mitt Romney.

 He would have the most delegates show up.

-Craig in Los Angeles, glad you called, and welcome to the program.
+Craig in Los Angeles, glad you called and welcome to the program.

-Russ, I can't believe it.
+Rush, I can't believe it.

-My 13-year-old daughter wants your job ditto.
+My 13-year-old daughter wants your job, Ditto.

 Thank you.